 On this day (Australia): In 1937, the ACTU called on the government to boycott trade with Japan, following the Japanese invasion of China

-On 23 October 1937, the ACTU called on the Australian government to boycott trade with Japan, following the Japanese invasion of China.
-From The Advertiser (Adelaide), October 1937: The full executive of the All Australian Council of Trade Unions, the central body of the trade unions of Australia, decided to appeal to the people of … Continue reading
+Japanese Troops in China On 23 October 1937, the ACTU called on the Australian government to boycott trade with Japan, following the Japanese invasion of China.
+From The Advertiser (Adelaide), October 1937: The full executive of the All Australian Council of Trade Unions, the central body of the trade unions of Australia, decided to appeal … Continue reading On this day (Australia): In 1937, the ACTU called on the government to boycott trade with Japan, following the Japanese invasion of China

 December 29, 1940 – London is bombed during the ‘Blitz’, resulting in almost 3,000 civilian deaths